Municipal Council of Newark: Mayor

 The mayor may cast a tie-breaking vote on the municipal council when there is an equal number of yes and no votes.
 The Mayor can also call for meetings of the council outside those regularly scheduled.

 The Newark mayoral election took place May 13, 2014 and was won by Ras Baraka.

 Luis A. Quintana had stepped down as Council President to be sworn in as mayor on November 4, 2013 following the resignation of Cory Booker, completing the term which ended June 30, 2014.

-Baraka also won the 2018 election.
+Baraka also won the 2018 election and the 2022 election.